covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 ### Simple ListView

-Follow steps below to create a simple ListView:
+Using default options, create a new project and name it 'My Lists'.
+Then, follow steps below to create a simple list:

-1. Insert the following into string.xml.
-We need to have some data to play with.
+1. First of all, we need to have some data to play with.
+Insert the following into string.xml.

     ```xml
     <string-array name="candidateNames">